 Housekeeping Toolbox Talk

-Cleanliness is next to godliness, and certainly directly next to safety.
-In this housekeeping toolbox talk, review the basics of construction site housekeeping with your crew to avoid any easily preventable hazards.
+In this housekeeping toolbox talk, review the basics of construction site housekeeping to avoid safety hazards.

 Housekeeping Safety Talk

 Construction sites are oftentimes very hectic and busy with many workers, contractors, and vendors simultaneously working together on different things within the site.
 These sites can present many dangers to everyone involved if good housekeeping is not done.
 A tidy work area reduces the risks of injuries and can also increase fire safety.
 Learn best practices in this quick 5 minute safety talk on housekeeping!